Murder of Betty Shanks: Investigation

-An attack by a sex offender was considered very early in the investigation.
-Another theory is that the murderer attacked the wrong woman, and was actually interested in a doctor's receptionist – who also walked home down the same street at the same time, and had keys to the surgery which contained drugs.
-A number of people have confessed over the years, however all have proven to be false.
+Early in the investigation, police considered the possibility that Shanks was attacked by a sex offender.
+Another theory suggests that the murderer may have targeted the wrong woman, intending to attack a doctor's receptionist who walked the same route at the same time and had keys to a surgery containing drugs.
+Over the years, several individuals have confessed to the crime, but all confessions have been proven false.